EvieTheOwl/Create-Blueprinted/README.md

 /schematic <export/share> <filename> [width] [orientation] [antialiasing]
 ```
 * **export** - Save image to a PNG file within the `./schematics` folder.
-* **share** - Share a schematic to a remote server (Functionality must be provided by an addon mod that uses Blueprints API).
+* **share** - Share a schematic to a remote server (Functionality must be provided by add-on mods that use Blueprints API).
 * **width** — Total output width in pixels (64–8192).
 * **orientation** — The yaw & pitch of the image.
 See: [Rotation - Minecraft Wiki](https://minecraft.wiki/w/Argument_types#rotation) for more info.
 The value `~ ~` will use your current viewing angle.
 * **antialiasing** — Supersampling factor: `1` = off, `2`–`4` = progressively smoother edges (defaults to `2`).